 The main consideration when making a backup offer is that the seller may ask for earnest money to guarantee that they will accept your offer if their current offer falls through.
 Paying out earnest money may hurt your position if you decide to make offers on a different home in the meantime.

 Of course, if you continue shopping for a home after making a backup offer on a different house, you may have difficulties.
-A backup offer is a binding contract, which you’ll have to formally withdraw before you can make an offer on a different home.
+A backup offer is a binding contract, which you’ll have to formally withdraw before making an offer on a different home.

 The other thing to consider is that making a backup offer can sometimes rush the first offer and make it more likely that they’ll close on the house quickly and without asking for as much from the seller.